Auto-assign Target Fields Print

 1. On the Target Object, remember the name and Data Type of the Target Field to be assigned

-2. Go to the parent Business Object and create an Interface Field with a suitable name, correct Data Type and a good description
+2. Go to the parent Business Object and create an Interface Field with a suitable name, correct Data Type, and a good description

-3. Return to the Target Object, choose Value Type Interface, and select the correct Business Object and afterwards select the new Interface Field
+3. Return to the Target Object, choose Value Type Interface, select the correct Business Object and afterwards select the new Interface Field

 You find the Auto... feature as a button on the Target Field list: